BLA to MOT Admission Information

 Upon acceptance into the MOT program, students are required to complete all graduate courses (MOCT courses) with a minimum cumulative grade point average of 3.0 (on a 4.0 scale).
 Student membership in The American Occupation Therapy Association (AOTA) is also required.
 The mission of the AOTA "advances the quality, availability, use and support of occupational therapy through standard-setting, advocacy, education and research on behalf of its members and the public" (American Occupational Therapy Association, 2000).

 Prior to beginning Level I and Level II Fieldwork, students must show evidence of malpractice liability insurance ($2,000,000/$4,000,000).
 Liability insurance is mandatory, and provided by the University, and the University has negotiated a favorable group rate for occupational therapy students.
 Students are billed through the University when they register for courses that include a fieldwork or community experience.
-All students also must have current CPR certification; hepatitis B immunization; measles, mumps and rubella immunizations; an annual tuberculosis test; annual history and physical exam; annual Universal Precautions and HIPAA training; and criminal background check in order to participate in all fieldwork experiences.
+All students also must have current CPR certification; hepatitis B immunization; measles, mumps and rubella immunizations; an annual two step (or blood) tuberculosis test; annual seasonal influenza immunization; annual history and physical exam; annual Universal Precautions and HIPAA training; and criminal background check in order to participate in all fieldwork experiences.
+The inability to comply with any of the required immunizations may restrict or prohibit Level I and/or Level II Fieldwork placements and subsequent program progression.
 Level II Fieldwork courses must be completed within 12 months of the academic coursework on campus.
-Additionally, students may be required to obtain a seasonal influenza immunization and/or drug screen prior to participation in a specific fieldwork site.
+Additionally, a drug screen prior to participation in a specific fieldwork site may be required.

 Note: A felony conviction may affect a graduate's ability to sit for the certification examination or attain state licensure.